yegor256/blog/_drafts/_better.md

 cares about badges in
 [my CV](https://latexonline.cc/compile?git=https%3A%2F%2Fgithub.com%2Fyegor256%2Fblog&target=_latex%2Fresume-boring.tex&command=pdflatex&trackId=1520166474432).
 Still, I want more certificates.
 Why?
 Because I learn a lot when I pass them.
-And when I fail (I did, twice, up to now).
+Also when I fail (I did, twice, up to now).
 There are two things certificates give you: 1) they help you fill up your knowledge gaps, and 2) they boost your self-respect (when and if you pass, of course).
 Make yourself a rule: one new certificate every year.